 Tara Chillemi, an eighth grade English language arts teacher, said her students have been excited and eager to use their Chromebooks in class.

 “I am thankful for the opportunity to broaden my teaching and incorporate more technology into the classroom,” Chillemi said.
 “Each day, I am finding more ways the Chromebook can be utilized to maximize the learning experience and needs of each child.
 The students are able to access all class materials, resources, activities, assignments and information about their classes at the tips of their fingers.”

 The rollout began on Sept.
 9 for eighth graders, continued on Sept.
 16 for seventh graders and concluded on Sept.
 23 with sixth graders.
 The students, who first handed in a parent/student responsibility form, received their Chromebook laptops, along with a personalized protective case with the District’s logo, a charging cable and adapter.
 Through the use of their Chromebooks, students have access to a variety of Google Apps for Education, which is the core platform for communication and collaboration at the middle school.

 Strumwasser said the initiative gives students more accountability and autonomy, and it gives educators more data-informed instruction to see how their students are doing.
-Meanwhile, students said having their own personal laptops is beneficial because it allows them to be more organized, have quicker access to assignments and get more work done.
+Meanwhile, students said having their own personal laptops, such as a huawei laptop, is beneficial because it allows them to be more organized, have quicker access to assignments and get more work done.